What is the shell?

 - common:

-(Bourne Again SHell), zsh
+bash (Bourne Again SHell), zsh, dash

 - less common now: